 The success of any large endeavour is planning and the constitution of a core and cohesive team.
 The institution should constitute a dedicated COVID cell to plan, implement and deliver outcomes.
-The COVID cell should be the hub of all the activities in the institution and should be led by persons with decision making and implementing capacities(Superintendents, Directors etc).
+The COVID cell should be the hub of all the activities in the institution and should be led by persons with decision making and implementing capacities (Superintendents, Directors etc).
 The COVID cell members should have similar capacity and should be selected from all relevant departments in the institution like (Medicine, Paediatrics, Emergency & Critical care, Anaesthesia, Infectious diseases, Prevention of Epidemic and Infectious Diseases Cell (PEID cell), Forensic Medicine, Infection control officer and nurse, Nursing Officer/superintendent, PRO, store Superintendent, heads of Laboratory, Engineering, Electrical, Housekeeping, Security and Transportation etc).
-Identify and entrust a nodal officer for each domain like Infrastructure, Processes, Inventory Management, Human Resources Management, Communication plans (including messages to public, Signages, etc.), Training and sensitisation to hospital staff, etc.
+Identify and entrust a nodal officer for each domain Infrastructure, Processes, Inventory Management, Human like Resources Management, Communication plans (including messages to public, Signages, etc.), Training and sensitisation to hospital staff, etc. The structure of COVID cell is given in annexures that are provided along with this document.